azsk/EntraIDScanner/README.md

 Welcome to the source code repo for the [Entra ID](https://www.microsoft.com/en-in/security/business/identity-access/microsoft-entra-id) Scanner.
 You can start browsing the source code by clicking on 'src' folder above.
 To learn more, go through the complete documentation [here](https://github.com/azsk/DevOpsKit-docs).

 ## Steps to install the package:
+Open Windows PowerShell ISE or Windows PowerShell terminal and run the following commands:

 1. `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
 <br>__[Optional]__ Set the execution policy to allow the installation of the module.